navikt/pam-public-feed/README.md

 There are two types of tokens, public and private.
 The public token may be revoked at any time and replaced by another one.
 If the consumer needs a more stable token one can be ordered by mailing a request for a token to plattform.for.arbeidsmarkedet@nav.no.
-Please include your name or the companies name in the request.
+Please include your name or the company name in the request.

 The current public token is